dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 * The cost of the system to the network (ROI).
 * The fee cost to users.

 We took these concerns seriously and thought about the best way to remedy them with solutions that would be relatively easy to implement.
-We came up with a solution called High Performance Masternodes that will be explained in this FAQ.
+We came up with a solution called Evolution masternodes that will be explained in this FAQ.
 While the advantages are many, the main drawback of this solution is that it requires the creation of a new type of Masternode with a higher collateral.
 We will be polling the Masternode network as we want to ensure that this potential move, which differs from the original plan, is aligned with what the community as a whole wishes.
 Hence this vote is necessary for us as a project in order to coalesce around a plan for Platform activation.

 2. **What are the solutions that DCG is proposing to be voted on?**

 DCG is proposing 2 categories of solutions to the network:

 * The first is that every Masternode must run Platform.
-* The second is one of multiple solutions in a category called “High Performance Masternodes”.
+* The second is one of multiple solutions in a category called “Evolution masternodes”.

 The High Performance solutions that will be proposed by DCG would require a new type of Masternode that uses between a 4K to 10K collateral, instead of the standard 1K collateral.
 The system is designed in such a way that standard Masternode operators should over time see an increase in ROI.